banner best browser raspberry pi - thomas dyan / raspberrytips

 So, in summary, I would recommend:

-- Chromium for general use if synchronization with your PC is not mandatory.
+• Chromium for general use if synchronization with your PC is not needed.

 Let me know if you think there are other criteria to take in consideration, I would love to know your suggestions (you can comment on the YouTube channel).
 Maybe this article will make you change your mind?

-And if you are looking for general recommendations for other apps on your Raspberry Pi, make sure to read this article: 17 Best Apps to Use a Raspberry Pi as a Desktop PC.
+And if you’re looking for general recommendations for other apps on your Raspberry Pi, make sure to read this article: 17 Best Apps to Use a Raspberry Pi as a Desktop PC.

 Whenever you’re ready, here are other ways I can help you: